VEGOILS-Palm rises for third day on Dalian gains, stronger crude oil

 By Fransiska Nangoy

-JAKARTA, Feb 20 (Reuters) - Malaysian palm oil futures rose for a third consecutive session on Monday, tracking strength in rival edible oils in China and crude oil.
+JAKARTA, Feb 20 (Reuters) - Malaysian palm oil futures rose for a third consecutive session on Monday to the highest closing in nearly seven weeks, tracking strength in rival edible oils in China and crude oil.

-The contract hit the highest in more than four weeks earlier in the session, riding on "spillover strength from the Dalian commodity exchange", said a Kuala Lumpur-based trader, adding that a recovery in crude oil also helped the market.
+The contract hit the highest since Jan.
+4 earlier in the session, riding on "spillover strength from the Dalian commodity exchange", said a Kuala Lumpur-based trader, adding that a recovery in crude oil also helped the market.

 Palm is affected by price movements in related oils as they compete for a share in the global vegetable oils market.